-The Socket shall be in passive mode ({active, false}) before calling this function or else the behavior of this function is undefined.
+The ordinary Socket shall be in passive mode ({active, false}) before calling this function, and before the client tries to connect with TLS, or else the behavior of this function is undefined.
+The best way to ensure this is to create the ordinary listen socket in passive mode.

-If Socket is an sslsocket(): provides extra TLS/DTLS options to those specified in listen/2 and then performs the TLS/DTLS handshake.
+If Socket is an sslsocket() : provides extra TLS/DTLS options to those specified in listen/2 and then performs the TLS/DTLS handshake.
 Returns a new TLS/DTLS socket if the handshake is successful.